arupDash/GL-student-performance-review-app/README.md

 With these steps, a development server should spin up, serving the wep application @http://localhost:3000

-***This application make use of boootstrap.css CDN link.
+***This application makes use of boootstrap.css CDN link.
 Please stay connected to internet for better experience***